 Constant error message when launching VM’s after upgrade of VMWare Fusion to 11

-You need to restart the computer when you see this message and it seems to temporarily fix it.
+restart the computer close VMWare Fusion and then re-open it when you see this message and it seems to temporarily fix it.

 “Cannot power on virtual machine: Too many virtual machines.”